Veterinary nurses help assess, treat and care for sick and injured animals. They also interact with clients and perform receptionist duties.

 Progression and specialisations

-Veterinary nurses can move into related occupations, such as animal pharmaceutical sales and laboratory work, or progress into management positions.
+Veterinary nurses can move into related areas, such as animal pharmaceutical sales and laboratory work, or progress into managerial positions.